deargle/deargle.github.io/class/security/final-exam-review.md

 ## Privacy

 * How does web privacy relate to information security management (why are we studying it in this class)?
 Name at least two ways.

+* How do advertisers track users across websites?

+* The most common retort to privacy advocates is "I've got nothing to hide."
+How might you respond?

 ## Social Engineering